 Mr. Williford also worked with Mississippi Power & Light, where he was a System Operations & Construction Engineer.
 In this role, Mr. Williford commissioned numerous distribution substation projects; performed the protective relay coordination for the Mississippi Power & Light transmission system; and was responsible for protective relay scheme testing at the Grand Gulf Nuclear Station 500 kV switchyard.

 Mr. Williford started as a co-op engineering student with Gulf Power Company in Pensacola, FL, in the Relay & Control Department.

 He served two terms as president, vice president and secretary of the Southeastern Federal Power Customers (SeFPC) Inc. Mr. Williford continues to remain active in the organization on behalf of AMEA’s 11 Members.
 Currently, he serves as the chairman of the Water Storage Reallocation Committee, and as a member of the Contracts Committee.
 SeFPC represents the hydropower interests of cooperatives and municipal systems in Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee and Virginia, which serve over six million customers.

 He was appointed to the Governing Board of the Apalachicola-Chattahoochee-Flint (ACF) Stakeholders in May 2015.
 The mission of the ACF Stakeholders is to change the operation and management of the ACF Basin.

-Mr. Willford holds a B.S. degree in Electrical Engineering from the University of Alabama.
+Mr. Williford holds a B.S. degree in Electrical Engineering from the University of Alabama.
 He and his wife, Sandra, reside in Montgomery, AL.